Haines Junction and Area History, 1890 to 1950 – Part 1

 (Collection of Ian McPherson, US Army soldier from Michigan with 18th Engineers Regiment, #030)

 The common perception of the Alaska Highway is that it was built by US Army soldiers.
 They got it started, but this view overlooks the large contribution made by civilian workers under the employ of the US Public Roads Administration (PRA) and its contractors.
 The pioneer road construction in 1942 involved a little over 11,000 US Army personnel, assisted by 7,500 people working under the PRA.
 By early 1943, most of the Army people were gone and during the remainder of that year a peak PRA force of 15,900 people (3,700 of them Canadians) transformed the pioneer road into a highway.
-Of the $138 Million spent on building the pioneer road and Alaska Highway, $122 Million (88.5%) of it was PRA work (there are different dollar figures used in various sources, but the point here is to show the proportion of work contribution by these two entities).
+Of the $138 Million spent on building the pioneer road and Alaska Highway, $122 Million (88.5%) of it was for work undertaken by the PRA (there are different dollar figures used in various sources, but the point here is to show the proportion of work contribution by these two entities).

 A project connected with the Alaska Highway that was mostly carried out by the PRA was the building of the Haines Road in 1943.
 This road did not achieve a high profile in the Alaska Highway story, but as will be shown it played a role in the war effort by providing an alternate transportation artery from the coast that also benefitted Yukoners at the time.